hbertiche/NeuralClothSim/README.md

 ## Configuration files

 To allow experimentation using different 3D bodies, garments, fabrics, etc. we define the configuration of the experiments as JSON files.
-Here we describe the structure of these JSON files.
-We recommend looking at the provided configuration files as examples.
+Next we describe the structure of these JSON files.
+We additionally recommend looking at the provided configuration files as examples.

 ### Experiment